Evidence for the topological order in a kagome antiferromagnet: experiments

-Polycrystalline Cu$_4$(OD)$_6$FBr and Cu$_3$Zn(OD)$_6$FBr were synthesized by the hydrothermal method with a mixture of Cu$_2$(OD)$_2$CO$_3$, ZnF$_2$, ZnBr$_2$ and CuBr$_2$ sealed in a reaction vessel with heavy water \cite{FengZL18}.
-For Cu$_3$Zn(OD)$_6$FBr, two sets of samples labeled with S1 and S2 were grown at 230 and 200 $^\circ$C, respectively.
-Another set of Cu$_3$Zn(OD)$_6$FBr labeled as S3 was also grown by replacing basic copper carbonate with CuO.
-These different growing conditions result in different contents of residual interlayer Cu$^{2+}$ ions.
+Polycrystalline Cu$_4$(OD)$_6$FBr and Cu$_3$Zn(OD)$_6$FBr were synthesized by the hydrothermal method with a mixture of Cu$_2$(OD)$_2$CO$_3$, ZnF$_2$, ZnBr$_2$ and CuBr$_2$ sealed in a reaction vessel with heavy water.
 From now on, we will use Cu4 and Cu3Zn to refer Cu$_4$(OD)$_6$FBr and Cu$_3$Zn(OD)$_6$FBr, respectively.
+For Cu3Zn, two sets of samples labeled with S1 and S2 were grown at 230 and 200 $^\circ$C, respectively.
+The inductively coupled plasma (ICP) measurements suggest that the Zn contents in S1 and S2 are 0.89 $\pm$ 0.04 and 1.10 $\pm$ 0.07, respectively, where error bars are from the minimum and maximum concentrations measured for several samples.
 The heat capacity was measured by a Physical Properties Measurement System (PPMS, Quantum Design).
 Neutron diffraction pattern was measured on the HB-2A diffractometer at HFIR, USA with the wavelength of 2.4103 \AA.
-The INS experiments were carried out on the TOFTOF spectrometer at FRM-II, Germany and the Pelican spectrometer at ANSTO, Australia with the incoming beam wavelength of 5 and 4.69 \AA, respectively.
-The intensities of spin excitations are normalized by the integration of Bragg peaks in different INS experiments.
+The INS experiments were carried out on the TOFTOF spectrometer at FRM-II, Germany, the PELICAN spectrometer at ANSTO, Australia and the MARI at ISIS, the United Kingdom.
+The absolute values of the spin excitations for the Cu3Zn-S2 sample measured at TOFTOF are obtained by normalizing to a vanadium standard sample.
+The intensities of spin excitations measured at other instruments are further normalized by comparing the integration of Bragg peaks with that on TOFTOF \cite{supp}.
+In representing the neutron data, the intensity $I(Q,\omega)$ is the raw data including both the signal from the sample and the backgrounds.
+On the other hand, the neutron scattering function $S(Q,\omega)$ is obtained by taking advantage of the neutron-gain-energy process and only contains the excitations from the sample without backgrounds \cite{supp}.
+Moreover, the value of $S(Q,\omega)$ has been normalized by the vanadium sample \cite{supp}.

-Figure 1a shows neutron powder diffraction data of the S3 Cu3Zn sample at 4 K, which gives a hexagonal nuclear structure with $P6_3/mmc$ space group that is the same as that at room temperature \cite{FengZL17}.
-The XRD measurements at room temperature on S1 and S2 show the same structure without impurities.
-This means that Cu$_3$Zn(OD)$_6$FBr maintains the perfect kagome motif at low temperature, which provide necessary frustration and spin symmetry for the presence of the $Z_2$ topological order.

-The specific heats of Cu4 are shown in Fig. 1b.
-The values of $C/T$ below about 1 K change little with magnetic fields and thus most likely come from phonons with the form of $C = \alpha T^2 + \beta T^3$.
-The specific heat at 0 T can be thus fitted by a gap function $(A/T)exp(-\Delta/T)$ with the gap value $\Delta$ of about 1.1 meV, plus the above phonon contribution, as shown in Fig. 1b.
-Figure 1c shows the specific heat of Cu3Zn, where no magnetic order presents down to 100 mK.
-The zero-field data are largely different below about 2.5 K, but the values at 9 T are the same.